kackey0-1/ml_handson/2_gcp_ml_products.md

 <img src="https://s3.amazonaws.com/media.whizlabs.com/learn/ml24.png">

 ### AutoML
+#### AutoML Tables
+AutoML tables is aimed to automatically build and deploy models on your data in the fastest way possible.
+It is integrated within BigQuery ML and is available i the unified Vertex AI.

 #### AutoML Vision
 AutoML Vision lets you train models to classify your images with your own characteristics and labels.
 So you can tailor your work as you want.